 Separately, France based mealworm producer, Ÿnsect, has acquired Dutch agtech company, Protifarm, a developer of mealworm ingredients for human applications with a production site based in Ermelo, one hour east of Amsterdam.

-Following the positive opinion of the European Food Safety Authority (EFSA) that mealworms were safe for human consumption, published in January 2021, Ÿnsect is fast-tracking its impact in the alternative protein sector, by expanding into the market of food ingredients derived from insects.
+Following the positive opinion of the European Food Safety Authority (EFSA) that mealworms were safe for human consumption, published in January 2021, Ÿnsect is intent on expanding its footprint in the alternative protein sector, chasing the market for insect derived food ingredients.